 It may also be difficult for individuals to handle the feelings of depression and anxiety that result from stopping ecstasy on their own.
 This is why it is typically recommended for individuals to detox in a medical facility or an inpatient rehab center.

-For more information on ecstasy abuse, addiction, and treatment options, contact an addiction specialist today.
+For more information on ecstasy use, addiction, and both inpatient and outpatient treatment options, contact an addiction specialist today.